smwatki2/SolarSENSE/README.md

 of fertilizers and water needs.

 Existing commercial soil sensors were developed for large agricultural concerns (for “big ag”) and require internet connectivity, cloud-based solutions,and on going subscription fees (at rates of thousands of dollars per month).
 Rural small-scale farms are challenged with lack of networks, electric power, and the extremely high cost of these commercial solutions.

+---

+*This is a Capstone Project done by ASU seniors during the 2018-2019 School Year*